Francesco Totti: Personal life

 Totti married Ilary Blasi, a former showgirl and a co-host of Italia 1's Le Iene, on 19 June 2005 at the Basilica of Santa Maria in Aracoeli.
 Their wedding was aired on television, with the proceeds being donated to charity.
 They had their first child on 6 November 2005.
 Their second child, a daughter, was born on 13 May 2007.
 The couple had often been referred to as the "Italian Beckhams", and their private lives are often speculated upon in Italian magazines and tabloids.
 On 10 March 2016, the couple had their third child.

 On 12 October 2020, Totti's father, Enzo, died at 76 years old due to COVID-19, amid the pandemic in Italy.
 In the aftermath, Totti struggled with his mental health and discovered evidence of Blasi's infidelity.
 On 11 July 2022, it was announced that Totti and Blasi had separated.
-Totti has since started a relationship with Noemi Bocchi.
+Totti then started a relationship with Noemi Bocchi.

 In October 2024, Totti ended his relationship with Bocchi, and began a new relationship with sports journalist Marialuisa Jacobelli.